 The Planning Section reviews all land development applications for consistency with the Land Development Code and the Comprehensive Plan.

 - Development Technical

 The Technical Section is responsible for construction inspections and the review of all privately-funded development projects.

-The Transit Section is responsible for the administration of the funding that provides public transportation services throughout the County.
+The Transit Section is responsible for the administration and oversight of federal and state funds that support public transportation services.